telatin/blini/publication/paper/paper.md

 Blini currently only works for nucleotide sequences.
 Amino acid sequences might be added in the future.

-Blini is currently single threaded.
+Blini is currently single-threaded.
-Multithreading can be considered if a concrete need arises.
+Multithreading can be considered in the future if a concrete need arises.

 # References